0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 ## <a name="MTClient"></a>16. `[MTClient]`

 **Type:** : `object`
+**Description:** Configuration of the merkle tree client service.
+Not use in the node, only for testing

 | Property                | Pattern | Type   | Deprecated | Definition | Title/Description      |
 | ----------------------- | ------- | ------ | ---------- | ---------- | ---------------------- |